israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Tagged Template Literals and Escape Sequences

+ As of ES2016, tagged template literals conform to the rules of the following escape sequences:

 ### Comments
 JavaScript has two kinds of comments: single-line comments and multiline comments.